eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 `$ install.sh operator -i -o <ingress_domain>`

+The script installs the operator into your cluster, deploys Keycloak, and returns the Keycloak **Access URL**.

 ## 3. Add a new user to Keycloak

 1\.
+Copy the **Access URL** returned in the previous step and paste it into a browser.

+2\.
 Ensure that the Realm is set to `Codewind` by clicking on the dropdown arrow on the page.
 Select **Codewind** if necessary, then:

 - Click **Users**.
 - Click **Add user**.